Global Human Rights Policy

 - Processes to enable the remediation of any adverse human rights impacts they cause or to which they contribute.

 Business enterprises need to know and show that they respect human rights.
-They cannot do so unless they have certain policies and processes in place.
+They can only do so if they have specific policies and processes.

-Our approach to human rights is governed by internationally recognized standards.
-We use the following treaties, guides, and global norms to shape our approach:
+Internationally recognized standards govern our approach to human rights.
+We use the following treaties, guides, and global norms to shape our practice:

 Universal Declaration of Human Rights